The fertile void

 I've worked to appreciate being present in this emptiness.
 Gestalt therapy has a beautiful name for this living interval of not-knowing: "the fertile void".
 A kind of relaxed zero-point where the next figure has not yet emerged.
 Requesting an answer interrupts that state and forces the collapse of the current phase.
 It is like asking too early what something is, when its value is precisely that it still holds several possible forms.

 A fertile void is not deadness, it's not idling.
 It is emptiness, but alive emptiness.
-It feels spacious, not frightening.
+It's a backroom that feels spacious, not frightening.
 It is asking for presence and sensitivity.
 It's a silence not eager to be filled.

 One of the mistakes we make in moments like this is trying to justify them by what they might later produce.
-As if the void is only acceptable if it eventually becomes a better company, a better plan, a better self.
+As if the void is only acceptable if it eventually becomes a better company, a new plan, a higher salary, a better self.
 But maybe some seasons are not there to become anything yet.

 Maybe their work is quieter: to let us stop manufacturing the next desire, and listen more closely to what is already here.